jcbendernh/FabricShortcuts/README.md

 ![Workspace Best Practices](./img/wrkspcbest2.png)

-Depending on your scenario, you may need to deviate from this, but this is a good foundation to work with and adjust as needed.
+Depending on your scenario, you may need to deviate from this, but this is a good framework to start with.

 Contributors to this repo are [Zachary Christoff](https://www.linkedin.com/in/zach-christoff-485b7466/) and myself.
 Also a wicked big thanks goes out to [Matt Witman](https://www.linkedin.com/in/matt-witman-2280b337/) and [Tyler Chessman](https://www.linkedin.com/in/tyler-chessman/) for their input as well.